A Cheetah cub hides among the tall grasses of the Kalahari Desert in South Africa.

 An owl makes perfect use of its surroundings to disguise itself.

-platypelis grands frog hides among the ground vegetation of a forest in Madagascar.
+A juvenile platypelis grands frog hides among the ground vegetation of a forest in Madagascar.

 Found primarily in the southern United States, queen snakes reside by streams where they feed on their primary prey, fresh water crayfish.

 The mossy leaf-tailed gecko is a professional when it comes to ambushing prey in the wild.

 Pygmy seahorses -- whose primary environment are the coral reefs of southeast Asia -- use their size (no longer than an inch long) and color to evade predators.

 A spectacled caiman -- a mid-size crocodile indigenous to South America -- hides itself in Venezuela.

 A California ground squirrel blends into the surrounding rocky environment.

 Three leaf-litter toads blend into the forest floor in Panama.

 A mossy leaf-tailed gecko hides by blending into a tree trunk in a tropical forest in Madagascar.

 White-tailed ptarmigans are perfectly adapted for the snowy confines of Manitoba, Canada.